cairo-book/cairo-book/src/ch17-02-testing-smart-contracts.md

 Once our contract is deployed, we want to assert that the initial values are set as expected.
 If our contract has an entrypoint that returns the value of a storage variable, we can call this entrypoint.
 Otherwise, we can use the `load` function from `snforge` to load the value of a storage variable inside our contract, even if not exposed by an entrypoint.

-#### Mocking the Caller Address with `start_prank`
+#### Mocking the Caller Address with `start_cheat_caller_address`

 The security of our factory relies on the owner being the only one able to make pizzas and transfer ownership.
-To test this, we can use the `stark_prank` function to mock the caller address and assert that the contract behaves as expected.
+To test this, we can use the `start_cheat_caller_address` function to mock the caller address and assert that the contract behaves as expected.

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch17-starknet-smart-contracts-security/listing_02_pizza_factory_snfoundry/src/tests/foundry_test.cairo:test_owner}}